The Voice Project (music): The Observatory

 The Observatory was a site-responsive piece presented as part of the Norfolk & Norwich Festival and created as part of a partnership with the Sainsbury Centre for Visual Arts (SCVA) and the University of East Anglia (UEA).
 The piece was an exploration of humankind's relationship with space - and our gradual attempts to understand and explore it with the poetic, the scientific and the musical.
 Weightlessness, distance, fear of the unknown, infinity and astronomical geometry inspired this piece which was staged in and around the SCVA.
 The SCVA provided a futuristic background for this piece which informed the design of the show – and also the opportunity for the audience to experience this iconic building quite differently.
-There was a choir of 200 and an audience of 750 across 3 shows.

 Commissioned by Norfolk & Norwich Festival.
 Music composed by Orlando Gough, Karen Wimhurst, Siân Croose and Jonathan Baker.
 Performed at The Sainsbury Centre for Visual Arts on 9th/10th May 2015.
 Music performed by Joby Burgess (percussion), BJ Cole (pedal steel), Adrian Lever (keyboards), Steve Saunders & Lewis Edney (bass trombones).
-The Voice Project quintet were Sianed Jones (Soprano), Sharon Durant (Alto), Greg Tassell (Tenor) and Jonathan Baker (Bass).
+The Voice Project quintet were Sianed Jones (Soprano), Sharon Durant & Siân Croose (Alto), Greg Tassell (Tenor) and Jonathan Baker (Bass).
 Lighting design was done by Tim Tracey.
-The Astronomy Choir was conducted by Siân Croose.

 Norwich Over the Water (Singing the City)

 Norwich Over the Water was a promenade outdoor choral piece around the River Wensum and Norwich University of the Arts quad in Norwich's historic centre of the textile and dyeing industries.
 Taking place on a Saturday afternoon, the piece started at The Octagon Chapel and processed across bridges to a finale in the quad of Norwich University of the Arts.
-There was a choir of 110 and an estimated audience of 2,500.

 Part of Vocal Invention 2016.
 The Voice Project Sextet were Bex Mather & Sharon Durant (Soprano), Katherine Zeserson & Siân Croose (Alto), Dave Camlin & Jonathan Baker (Bass).
-The Voice Project Choir was conducted by Siân Croose.

 Red Shift

 This piece was performed on 23 January 2016 in St. Andrews Hall, Norwich.
 It was the last show delivered as part of the 'Singing the City' programme, and it was a seated performance in a well-known Norwich building, which was used in an unusual way.
 It marked the turning of the year with choral music that took us from the dark of winter to the promise of spring, exploring the themes of dark and light, hibernation and awakening.
-This was the Project's most successful self-produced show to date, with two sold-out performances and the largest winter choir assembled.

 Music composed by Karen Wimhurst, Siân Croose and Jonathan Baker.
 Music performed by Rowland Sutherland (flutes) and Donna-Maria Landowski (percussion).
 The Voice Project Quintet were Lisa Cassidy & Sharon Durant (Soprano), Siân Croose (Alto), Jeremy Avis (Tenor), Jonathan Baker (Bass).
-The Voice Project Choir was conducted by Siân Croose.